lbryio/lbry.tech/documents/resources/consensus.md

 ### Block Targeting & Difficulty Adjustment

 The targeted time of each Lbry block is 2.5 mintues (150 seconds).
-Code used for the difficulty adjustment can be seen [here](https://github.com/lbryio/lbrycrd/blob/master/src/lbry.cpp).
+More information and links to source code [here](https://spec.lbry.io/#consensus).